-When these allergens come into contact with a dachshund’s skin, they can cause the skin to become dry, flaky, and itchy.
-This can lead to a vicious cycle of the dog scratching and biting at their skin, which only makes the problem worse.
+When allergens come into contact with a dachshund’s skin, they can cause the skin to become dry, flaky, and itchy.
+This can lead to a vicious cycle of the dog scratching and biting at its skin, which only makes the problem worse.
 In some cases, allergies can also cause hair loss.

 If you suspect that your dachshund’s dandruff is due to allergies, talk to your vet about possible treatment options.

 You should also try to bathe your dachshund regularly, this will help to remove any build-up of oil and flakes on the skin.
 Be sure to use a gentle, hypoallergenic shampoo, and avoid any products that contain harsh chemicals or fragrances.

 Related post: Why does my dachshund stink?

 How do you get rid of dog dandruff?

 If you suspect that your dog has dandruff, take them to the vet for a checkup.
 The vet will likely recommend a medicated shampoo or other treatment options.
 With proper care, your dog will soon be dandruff-free.